 Cities and counties may submit requests to ODOT via our online request form.
 Once received, we initiate an investigation to determine if a speed zone should be changed.

 Additional documents may be submitted by replying to the automated acknowledgement email received after submittal.

 ODOT's regional traffic engineering staff conducts an investigation using nationally-accepted traffic engineering standards and procedures.
 Factors we will consider include:

 A major factor in establishing speed zones is consideration of the 85th percentile speed.
 This is the speed at or below which 85 percent of the vehicles are traveling.
 This is used as an indication of the speed most drivers feel is reasonable and safe.

-When the investigation is complete, a report with photographs detailing the existing conditions and proposed changes is prepared.
+When our investigation is complete, we prepare a report, with photographs, detailing the existing conditions and proposed changes.
 The report is sent to the city or county for review.

 If ODOT and the local road authority cannot reach agreement on the setting of a speed zone, the speed zone request is referred to the Speed Zone Review Panel.
 The panel is comprised of representatives of the Oregon Transportation Safety Committee, the Oregon State Police, the Association of Oregon Counties, the League of Oregon Cities, and ODOT.

 The panel hears ODOT's recommendations and testimony from the local road authority and makes the final decision.